 Participate in lectures and activities to cultivate greater knowledge about the regions explored; conduct experiments or examine specimens in the Science Center with the assistance of professional biologists and geologists; or choose to assist with current research.

 Young Explorers Program: Included

-Designed for children traveling with adults to magnificent destinations where the focus is on education, fun, and participation.
 A dedicated staff member will lead age-appropriate lectures and field research with your Young Explorer on topics ranging from science, polar history, photography, and navigation.
-Activities and learning are designed for children between the ages of 7–13 (although all ages can join in!)
+The focus is on education, fun, and participation.
+Designed for ages 7–13 (although all ages can join in!).